Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Future State

-These customer journey maps visualize what actions, thoughts, and emotions that your customers will experience in future interactions with your company.
-Based on their current interaction with your company, you'll have a clear picture of where your business fits in later down the road.
+These customer journey maps visualize what actions, thoughts, and emotions your customers will experience in future interactions with your company.
+Based on their current interactions, you’ll have a clear picture of where your business fits in later down the road.

 These maps are best for illustrating your vision and setting clear, strategic goals.